Willian90/RickandMortyApp/README.md

 Take a look to this [App](https://rickandmortapp.herokuapp.com/).

 ### TECNOLOGIES
-React JS, Fetching datas using useEffect and useState to manage de data, also I worked con GRID and Flex Box
+React JS, Fetching datas using useEffect and useState to manage de data, also I worked con GRID and Flex Box, also i used Media queries in order to watch and other devices.